 How To Test Your Well Water

 Now that you know about all of the potential hazards in your well water, it is time to learn how to get testing done.
 To get your well water tested, find a water testing lab near you.
-Check out this map from the EPA to find water testing labs by state.

 For more information, check out this article from the CDC on well water testing.

 According to Wikipedia, “reverse osmosis is a water purification process that uses a membrane to remove ions from water”.
 Essentially, a reverse osmosis filter is removing dissolved particles from water to make it cleaner.

 Reverse osmosis can remove dissolved elements and bacteria from water.
 For more information, check out this article from Wikipedia on reverse osmosis.

 If you want to purify your well water before using it in your home or garden, you can buy your own reverse osmosis water filtration system.
 These systems start at about $150, but can be as expensive as $400 or more.